Project phases

 Background

-Larval EAB feed on the layer of ash wood just beneath the bark, leaving behind tunnels (“galleries”) that can stretch up to 20 inches long.
+In the past decade, the invasive emerald ash borer (EAB, Agrilus planipennnis) has caused the death of thousands of ash trees across Minnesota.
+Larval EAB feed on the layer of ash wood just beneath the bark, leaving behind tunnels (known as galleries) that can stretch up to 20 inches long.
 This feeding also spreads disease-causing fungi, which can cause tree decay and create hazardous conditions if trunks become too weak to stand.
-Other fungal species associated with EAB-infestation may be entomopathogenic—that is, capable of parasitizing the insect and killing it or slowing its spread.
-These fungi would be promising candidates for EAB biocontrol measures.

 Research questions